 The history of graduate studies at the University of Sharjah began with the establishment of the Center for Research and Studies in 1999, whereupon it offered the first graduate studies program in the field of Executive Business Administration in 2000.

 The College of Graduate Studies was founded in 2006 in order to organize and develop research and graduate studies at the University of Sharjah and realize the vision of its founder and president.
 This vision calls for elevating the University of Sharjah as a leading institution of excellence in the fields of research, publishing research, and graduate studies programs.
-The University established the College of Graduate Studies to achieve the following:

 1. Promote and publish research to enrich human knowledge in all areas by connecting graduate studies to specialized research.